monalizards/happinessjournal/README.md

 This website is dedicated to those who need reminders of things that made them happy, and things to be grateful for.

 Current functionalities of the website are: registration, log in, log out, write, read and remove records.

+This is a simple website developed using HTML, CSS, JavaScript, Python (Flask) and SQL.